jupyter-lsp/jupyterlab-lsp/py_src/jupyter_lsp/CONTRIBUTING.md

 pip install -r requirements-atest.txt  # ... and install geckodriver, somehow
 ```

+> Ubuntu users can install geckodriver with `apt install firefox-geckodriver`.
 > Also ensure you've `jupyter labextension install .`ed in the root of the repo

 Run the tests: